 - chaos and clutter are often just a reflection of our own noisy thoughts

 - when we train our brains to see and focus on solutions, our external environments become more serene

 Things like real estate, human relationships, education, and exercise are a much wiser investment.
 These are things that tend to appreciate in value.
 I explain in this short video:

 What we choose to possess in life weaves itself into the very fabric of our lifestyle.
 There’s a lot of responsibility that comes with having “things” in this world.

 You can clean the clutter from your life.

 I am noticing that more people are taking a design inventory of their lives.
 They’re reassessing all they possess, and giving thought to the relief of a “lighter load” that owning fewer things might afford.
 They want a new design for their lives.

 You can rid your life of clutter.
 You can make a conscious decision to slow the tide of new items entering your home (there’s no point in cleaning out your garage if you’re just going to fill it back up with new stuff).

 Don’t overwhelm yourself by trying to do your entire home in one weekend.
 Gradually, begin to look at the items within your home and your office and ask, “Does this enhance my energy?”

-If a possession doesn’t enhance your energy, then it probably needs to be released.
+A true minimalist knows that if a possession doesn’t enhance your energy, then it probably needs to be released.
 There are generally four ways to release it: